AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-linked-subassets.md

 1. Using [AEM desktop app](https://docs.adobe.com/content/help/en/experience-manager-desktop-app/using/using.html), mount AEM Assets repository as a drive on your local machine.
 Within the mounted drive, navigate to the location of the asset that you want to reference.
 1. Drag the asset from the mounted drive to the Illustrator file.
 1. Save the Illustrator file to the mounted drive, or [upload](/help/assets/manage-digital-assets.md#uploading-assets) to the AEM repository.
-1. After the worflow completes, go to the asset details page for the asset.
+1. After the workflow completes, go to the asset details page for the asset.
 The references to existing AEM assets are listed under **Dependencies** in the **References** column.

    ![chlimage_1-84](assets/chlimage_1-84.png)